nim-lang/Nim/doc/mm.md

 ARC/ORC
 -------

-ORC is the default memory management strategy. `--mm:orc` is a memory management mode primarily based on reference counting.
-Cycles in the object graph are handled by a "cycle collector" which is based on "trial deletion".
-Since algorithms based on "tracing" are not used, the runtime behavior is oblivious to the involved heap sizes.
+ORC is the default memory management strategy.
+It is a memory management mode primarily based on reference counting.
+Reference cycles are handled by a cycle collection mechanism based on "trial deletion".
+Since algorithms based on "tracing" are not used, a program's stack size will not impact memory management performance.

 The reference counting operations (= "RC ops") do not use atomic instructions and do not have to -- instead entire subgraphs are *moved* between threads.
 The Nim compiler also aggressively